blaise-io/acelink/README.md

 ### To do, maybe

- - Show stream meta info (help needed: how do I retrieve a stream's title from the Ace Stream server?)
+ - Show stream meta info
+ - Maintain history of streams (help needed: how do I retrieve a stream's title from the Ace Stream server?)
  - Validate stream is working before launching VLC
  - Use the Wine version of Ace Stream and remove Docker dependency